pgrudzien12/hexapod/CONTROLLER_DRIVERS.md

 ## 2. Channel Semantics

-`CONTROLLER_MAX_CHANNELS` = 14 (aligned with FlySky iBUS).
-Each channel is a 16‑bit value, usually in the 1000–2000 microsecond RC pulse semantic.
-New drivers should either:
+`CONTROLLER_MAX_CHANNELS` = 32.
+Each channel is a signed 16‑bit value in the full range -32768..32767.
+Drivers should:
-1. Provide values already scaled to that nominal range; or
+1. Produce values already in this symmetric range (e.g. joystick axes, virtual inputs), OR
-2. Map their native units (e.g. joystick -32768..32767) into 1000..2000 using a linear transform.
+2. Map their native transport units into this range using a linear transform.

+FlySky iBUS (1000..2000) is internally rescaled to this signed range for the first 14 channels; remaining channels are zeroed.
-Maintain consistency so decoding logic (deadband, normalization) doesn’t need per-driver conditionals.
+Maintain consistency so decoding logic (deadband, normalization) remains transport‑agnostic.

 ## 3. Driver Task Lifecycle